PGorvitzSH/JavaScript/Week1/REVIEW.md

 let typeOfArr = typeof arr; // -> 'object'
 ```

+-- showed that this is the case

 However, in our communication, we will call these variables arrays.

 ### Null & undefined

 The values `null` and `undefined` are very similar in JavaScript, but they behave a bit differently.
 The difference is that `null` always has type "object", and `undefined` always has type "undefined".

+-- discussed undefined type and value; not so much null, but mentioned it.  null is not of type Object in JavaScritp.
+It is intended to be of type null.

 Whenever you declare a variable, but you don't set a value, the variable will become `undefined`.
 JavaScript will never make a variable `null` unless you explicitly program it.